 I felt a deep sadness as I left, but my journey to find a place I could truly call home carried on.

-By the end of this year, I aim to dedicate myself fully to blogging about my Wendy's Global English project through this journal.
+By the end of this year, I aim to dedicate myself to blogging more about my Wendy's Global English project through this journal.
 I remain optimistic and excited about launching the project in the near future.

 May 2025